Doctor Zhivago (1965)

 The life of a Russian physician and poet who, although married to another, falls in love with a political activist's wife and experiences hardship during World War I and then the October Revolution.

-During the Russian Revolution, Yuri Zhivago is a young doctor who has been raised by his aunt and uncle following his father's suicide.
-Yuri falls in love with beautiful Lara Guishar, who has been having an affair with her mother's lover, Victor Komarovsky, an unscrupulous businessman.
-Yuri, however, ends up marrying his cousin, Tonya.
+During the Russian Revolution, Dr. Yuri Zhivago (Omar Sharif) is a young doctor who has been raised by his aunt and uncle following his father's suicide.
+Yuri falls in love with beautiful Lara Guishar (Julie Christie), who has been having an affair with her mother's lover, Victor Komarovsky (Rod Steiger), an unscrupulous businessman.
+Yuri, however, ends up marrying his cousin, Tonya (Geraldine Chaplin).
 But when he and Lara meet again years later, the spark of love reignites.

-Lara inspires lechery in Komarovsky (her mother's lover who is a master at surviving whoever runs Russia) and can't compete with passion for the revolution of the man she marries, Pasha.
-Her true love is Zhivago who also loves his wife.
+Lara (Julie Christie) inspires lechery in Victor Komarovsky (Rod Steiger) (her mother's lover who is a master at surviving whoever runs Russia) and can't compete with passion for the revolution of the man she marries, Pasha (Sir Tom Courtenay).
+Her true love is Dr. Yuri Zhivago (Omar Sharif), who also loves his wife.
 Lara is the one who inspires poetry.
-The story is narrated by Zhivago's half brother Yevgraf, who has made his career in the Soviet Army.
-At the beginning of the film he is about to meet a young woman he believes may be the long lost daughter of Lara and Zhivago.
+The story is narrated by Zhivago's half brother Yevgraf (Sir Alec Guinness), who has made his career in the Soviet Army.
+At the beginning of the movie, he is about to meet a young woman he believes may be the long lost daughter of Lara and Zhivago.

-Set just before and in the years following the Bolshevik Revolution in Russia, the filme follows the life of Zhivago as he marries, raises a family, has his life totally disrupted by first World War One, and then by the Revolution.
-Shown against the Epic of a world turned on its head, his life and freedom are torn from him as the new society makes demands.
+Set just before and in the years following the Bolshevik Revolution in Russia, the movie follows the life of Dr. Yuri Zhivago (Omar Sharif) as he marries, raises a family, has his life totally disrupted by World War I, and then by the Revolution.
+Shown against the epic of a world turned on its head, his life and freedom are torn from him as the new society makes demands.

-A Russian epic, the movie traces the life of surgeon-poet Yury Zhivago before and during the Russian Revolution.
+A Russian epic, this movie traces the life of surgeon-poet Dr. Yuri Zhivago (Omar Sharif) before and during the Russian Revolution.
 Married to an upper-class girl who is devoted to him, yet in love with an unfortunate woman who becomes his muse, Zhivago is torn between fidelity and passion.
-Sympathetic with the revolution but shaken by the wars and purges, he struggles to retain his individualism as a humanist amid the spirit of collectivism.
+Sympathetic with the revolution but shaken by the wars and purges, he struggles to retain his individualism as a humanist amidst the spirit of collectivism.

 - A high ranking Russian General has arrived at an industrial project office.
 It is night and this man is there on personal business: He is looking for his niece.
 Somehow, in the past decade, he has managed to find her, or at least someone who appears to be the daughter of his half brother